3 Steps to Computer Safety

 If you have multiple servers, you can identify the incorrectly configured DNS servers using the open resolver tool.
 Once you've made the changes, the tool can also be used to verify that you've correctly configured your DNS server.

-A firewall is a software application or hardware device used to protect a computer and home network from unauthorized access.
+A firewall is a software application or hardware device used to protect a network from unauthorized access.
 Firewall protection is vital for Spectrum Internet subscribers because of the "always on" connection.
 Below are a few benefits that firewall software can provide:

 - Blocking intrusion attempts and unwanted inbound traffic